 What to wear on-board

-Choose lightweight casual clothes for on-board attire like t-shirts, shorts and leggings.
+Choose lightweight casual sailing clothes for on-board attire like t-shirts, shorts and leggings.
 It’s also a good idea to pack a few light layers in case of cooler weather, and a fleece, especially if you’re sailing at the start or end of the season and for evenings.

 You don’t need to buy a specialist sailing jacket unless you’re planning to do a lot of sailing in the future, but it’s a good idea to take a wind and waterproof jacket on board with you.
+A hood is useful too but make sure it’s adjustable so as not to affect visability.
 If you do want to invest in a good sailing jacket, brands to look out for include Tribord, Musto and Gill.

 Your sailboat will provide life jackets.